 - The refrigerant condenses and drops back to the condensation end.

-The refrigeration cycle utilising latent energy provides greater cooling capacity and closer approach temperatures than a traditional air-cooled system, while the use of individual heat pipes provides unrivalled levels of redundancy.
+The refrigeration cycle utilising latent energy provides greater cooling capacity and closer approach temperatures than a traditional air-cooled system, while the use of individual heat pipes offers unrivalled levels of redundancy.

 In operation, Avantair sends cooled air into the generator at less than 10 degrees above ambient conditions.
 This compares with at least 20 degrees for a standard air-to-air cooler.
 Maintenance, which takes place every 8,000 service hours, lasts around 2 hours and can be carried out while the generator is working, with no need for shut-downs.
 Few spare parts are ever required, thanks to the simplicity of design.